 Trigger me this, winter: Why asthma flares up when temps drop down

 It’s wintertime…and for 24.6 million Americans suffering from asthma, the breathing isn’t easy.
-If you’re an adult or child dealing with this chronic lung condition, you already know that every season brings its own set of unique triggers—pollen in the spring, moldy leaves in the fall— and these triggers are not created equal.
-In other words, what irritates one asthmatic may not cause symptoms in another.
+If you deal with this chronic condition, you already know that every season brings its own set of unique triggers—and they aren’t all created equal.
+In other words, what irritates one asthmatic may not affect others.

-What makes winter particularly challenging is there’s no safe haven from asthma triggers, whether you’re inside or outside.
-Factor in the increased prevalence of colds and flu (the most common causes of flare-ups), and you’ve got the perfect storm for an asthma attack.
-Dangerous symptoms include coughing, chest tightening or pain, wheezing and trouble breathing.
+What makes winter particularly challenging is there’s no safe haven from asthma triggers, whether you’re inside or out.
+With increased prevalence of colds and flu (the most common causes of flare-ups), you’ve got the perfect storm brewing for an asthma attack—the symptoms of which include coughing, chest tightening or pain, wheezing and trouble breathing.

 Holiday hazards and winter watch-outs

 CHEMICALS AND FRAGRANCE:

 Liberal use of perfume (sorry, Great Aunt Betty)

 Heavy winds and extreme temperatures (especially if your nose, mouth or chest is exposed)

 Outdoor exercise, including winter sports like skiing, ice hockey or snow-tubing

 Artificial trees and decorations brought out of long-term storage (perhaps in a dusty attic or basement)

 Upholstered furniture, carpeting and bedding